opencats/gitbook/introduction-and-overview/README.md

 Without getting too specific or technical on what is and is not open source, open source software is community developed software that is available to use for free, by anyone, at any time, in any way they choose to.
 It is truly “free” software.
 Furthermore, because of the open nature, if you want to dig into the code and customize it, you are allowed to.
 If you want to share your changes back with the community, you are allowed to (please do!).

-There are a lot of different variances in p\[en source software and they’ve been covered extensively online.
+There are a lot of different variances in open source software and they’ve been covered extensively online.
 If you want to really dig into, and understand the purpose, intentions, limitations of open source software, please read up on it.

 The developers behind OpenCATS will never contact you to try to sell you anything.
 We are a community of people creating recruiting software for people who do recruiting.
 Pure and simple.